-Experience: With a high school diploma, at least two years of experience is required in positions involving safety and security operations, parking and traffic control, fire prevention or related fields, such as hotel security, airport gate security, department store security, private security firm, parking garage attendants, military police experience (copy of DD214 required).
+Experience: With a high school diploma, at least two years of work experience is required; experience in positions involving customer service, safety and security operations, parking and traffic control, fire prevention or related fields, such as hotel security, airport gate security, department store security, private security firm, parking garage attendants, or military police experience (copy of DD214 required) is preferred.
 With an Associate’s degree in Criminology or Criminal Justice, one year of experience as described above is required; with a Bachelor’s degree in Criminology or Criminal Justice, no experience is required.

-Skills: Good oral and written communication skills are required.
+Skills: Effective verbal and written communication skills are required.
 Excellent interpersonal skills are required.
-Requires the ability to work without constant supervision and within a framework of specific guidelines.
-Must have a knowledge of methods and procedures related to public safety activities, including patrol, crime prevention, criminal investigation, and traffic control.
-Must have the ability to react quickly and appropriately to emergencies and threatening situations, make accurate observations and remember details of situations and individual, and correctly interpret and apply policies, laws, rules, ordinances, and regulations to individual circumstances.
-Must learn to operate the full range of department emergency vehicles, develop knowledge of campus buildings and geography, and work effectively as a team member and individual.
+The ability to work without constant supervision and within a framework of specific guidelines is required.
+Knowledge of methods and procedures related to public safety activities, including patrol, crime prevention, criminal investigation, and traffic control is required.
+The ability to react quickly and appropriately to emergencies and threatening situations, make accurate observations and remember details of situations and individuals, and correctly interpret and apply policies, laws, rules, ordinances, and regulations to individual circumstances is required.
+The ability to learn to operate the full range of department emergency vehicles, develop knowledge of campus buildings and geography, and work effectively as a team member and individual is required.

 Certification and Licenses: Annual certification for Adult/Child cardiopulmonary resuscitation (CPR) and Automatic External Defibrillators (AED) is required; proficiency will be demonstrated yearly.
 First Aid training will be completed every third year.
-Must have a valid Missouri operator’s or chauffeur’s license.
+A valid Missouri operator’s or chauffeur’s license is required.

 Training: All newly hired Public Safety Officers will successfully complete a 240-hour Public Safety Officer training academy prior to being assigned to a shift.
 After completion of one year of employment, Public Safety Officers are eligible to request training to conduct bike patrol; successful completion of the MSU Safety and Transportation cyclist course will be required for assignment to bike patrol.

 Effort: The nature of this position requires extended periods of standing, the ability to move quickly throughout campus on foot and by bike, including climbing stairs in all University buildings.
-Requires the ability to lift and carry equipment weighing up to 50 pounds.
-Periodically requires working in confined spaces and at heights.
+The ability to lift and carry equipment weighing up to 50 pounds is required.
+This position occasionally works in confined spaces and at heights.
 Work is performed primarily out-of-doors, in varied weather conditions.
 Bicycle patrol occurs on all three shifts.
 Employees in this job classification (job title) are designated as essential employees and must report to work as scheduled when University offices are closed due to severe weather.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Maintains a safe and secure campus environment for students, faculty, staff and visitors as well as University buildings, facilities, and grounds by regularly patrolling assigned areas on bicycle to the maximum extent possible or on foot or in a patrol car, observing for unauthorized personnel or activities, enforcing University rules, regulations and policies and reporting violations to appropriate authority, checking doors and locks for proper operation, securing and locking buildings and windows as directed, rendering assistance and responding to emergency situations as appropriate.
+1. Maintains a safe and secure campus environment for students, faculty, staff and visitors as well as University buildings, facilities, and grounds by regularly patrolling assigned areas utilizing various methods, including on a bicycle or on foot or in a patrol car, observing for unauthorized personnel or activities, enforcing University rules, regulations and policies, and reporting violations to the appropriate authority, checking doors and locks for proper operation, securing and locking buildings and windows as directed, rendering assistance, and responding to emergency situations as appropriate.

-2. Reduces the potential for the injury, loss of life, property theft, and/or destruction of property by conducting visual surveys while conducting area checks and patrols for potentially dangerous or unsafe areas, buildings, and conditions, (e.g., inoperative lighting, unlocked doors, insecure stairway railing, etc), routinely inspecting all fire fighting/prevention equipment, conducting fire inspections for hazardous materials or conditions, and making on-the-spot corrections if possible or reporting the conditions to an appropriate authority for correction.
+2. Reduces the potential for injury, loss of life, property theft, and/or destruction of property by conducting visual surveys while conducting area checks and patrols potentially dangerous or unsafe areas, buildings, and conditions, (e.g., inoperative lighting, unlocked doors, insecure stairway railing, etc.), routinely inspecting all firefighting/prevention equipment, conducting fire inspections for hazardous materials or conditions, and making on-the-spot corrections if possible or reporting the conditions to an appropriate authority for correction.

 4. Assists in responding to weather, fire, medical, and security emergencies as well as natural disasters by following procedures prescribed in the Emergency Handbook for those emergencies or as directed by the Director of Safety and Transportation.